Pyre-Bot/pyre-bot/README.md

 This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Changelog

+### 0.4.0
+* We welcome **Rayss** as a contributor to the project!
+* Added config.ini
+* New function to allow commands to output to a specified Discord channel
+  * Requires the role specified in config.ini to use these commands
+  * Discord channel is specified in config.ini
+* ror2.py now outputs to terminal when it is loaded
+* Minor fix to update command, removes log file *before* starting the update now

 ### 0.3.2
 * Thanks to Rayss for testing the bot and providing valuable feedback!